mgebundy/drip-manager/README.md

 # Drip Manager
 > Download your Drip releases via a nice command line tool

+## RIP DRIP
+Because of Drip moving away from Music labels, this likely won't be updated.
+If there are more music labels participating in the new syste I'll consider updating this.

 ** Does not run 100% on Windows currently **

 ## Install